eternaldensity/Sandcastle-Builder/README.md

 - New Favourites Manager Boost (a gentle fave style tool that works in classic as well as normal)
 - Fixed some typos
 - Improved the API
+- new option when you have scientific notation on, and determines when number will collapse into e-format.

 #### Cloudy the Conqueror
 - Fixes to Chromatic Heresy, Anisoptera and Configuring Faves